-The soul-searching and heart-warming sequel to The Cornish Knot
+A new, stand-alone soul-searching and heart-warming saga following characters from the The Cornish Knot

 Will the secrets of the past destroy an artist’s legacy?